starmaid/starmaid.github.io/README.md

 # starmaid.github.io
 Personal Website.

-# Build settings
-markdown: kramdown
-remote_theme: riggraz/no-style-please
+Uses riggraz/no-style-please as the base.

+"I don't know what programmer needs to hear this, but focus on the content of your personal website - don't obsess over the theme"